CarolineKeddie/Fraud_stumped/README.md

 **The Identity That Never Existed: Exposing Synthetic Fraud with Adversarial AI**

 This interactive demo shows how synthetic identities can bypass traditional fraud models—and how adversarial AI can retrain those models to be more robust.
-Built by [Advai](https://advai.com) for demonstrating AI assurance to financial institutions.
+Built by Caroline Keddie for demonstrating AI assurance to financial institutions.

 ---